 Exploring how to set the vision for your institution and create a compelling, authentic narrative for your leadership, Unlocking the Creative Leader is our three-day residential programme for senior leaders who are responsible for shaping the direction of their institution.

-Unlocking the Creative Leader will be running at Bartley Lodge in Hampshire this May.
+Unlocking the Creative Leader will be running in Hampshire and Yorkshire in 2019.